-- understand the concepts of heat and its properties. - comprehend the ideas governing the conduction and radiation processes. - apply the knowledge of laws of thermodynamics in thermodynamic systems. - perform heat based experiments and determine its various properties.
+- Understand the concepts of heat and its properties. - Comprehend the ideas governing the conduction and radiation processes. - Understand and apply the ideas of laws of thermodynamics in thermodynamic systems. - Perform heat based experiments and determine its various properties.

 PHCX 03 INTRODUCTION TO NANOSCIENCE AND L T P C TECHNOLOGY 2 0 2 3